Last Updated: January 1, 2023

 For example, you may be asked to enter your name, job title, birth date, age, email address, mailing address or phone number, and, if you are acting on behalf of your employer, the employer’s name.
 In limited circumstances, you may be asked to provide demographic information, such as your gender, age, zip code, and interests.

-You may visit the websites without providing personal information; however, performing certain transactions on the websites may not be possible without providing such information.
+You may visit the Service without providing personal information; however, performing certain transactions on the Service may not be possible without providing such information.